 While the media loves to get rich quick stories, in reality, most business success doesn’t happen overnight.
 It takes years of blood, sweat, and tears to reach huge levels of success.

 “Entrepreneurship isn’t a job — it’s a lifestyle.” -Shirsha Dutta via Quora

 At the end of a long workday, those who work for an employer can hang up their coat (or laptop) and head home for the day.
 While employers expect more and more and work hours often bleed into home life and vacations, employees can usually leave work at the office.
 For entrepreneurs, all hours are business hours.
 It never stops.
 One day this week I started at 6:30 am and last night I worked until 8:00 pm.
 I took care of work communications on a recent vacation to Victoria, Canada, and I’m never away from my phone for fear of missing an important client email or call.

 While it may invade my work-life balance, I wouldn’t give it up.
 I’m always working in many ways, as my mind rarely wanders far from my business and side hustle adventures.
-Most entrepreneurs would share a similar lifestyle experience, where you never completely shut down from the job.
+Most women entrepreneurs would share a similar lifestyle experience, where you never completely shut down from the job.

 Entrepreneurs are a unique breed

 Business lessons come in many shapes and forms.
 Entrepreneurs often learn lessons on the job, figuring things out as they go.
 Take these lessons to heart and they can help you in your business, or even in a day job.
 If you embody the entrepreneurial spirit, these business lessons likely resonate with you.
 If you struggle in your business, keep in mind that many have before you as well, and you are not alone.
 But if you can persevere, you and your business have good things ahead.